-The Review Team thanks the ICANN staff who supported our work, including Denise Michele, Liz Gasster and Stacy Burnette.
+The Review Team thanks the ICANN staff who supported our work, including Denise Michel, Liz Gasster and Stacy Burnette.
 We extend our heartfelt thanks in particular to Olof Nordling and to Alice Jansen for their outstanding support, good humour and commitment, and to all members of the ICANN community who contributed comments during the consultations.

 Consistent with the requirements of the Affirmation of Commitments, we published this report for public comment in December 2011.
 We sought final consultation with the Community in Costa Rica at the ICANN meeting and thereafter issue this Final Report and Recommendations.